Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 }
 ```

-Now, instead of creating a file directly through `FakeBlobStorage`, we do it using `DocumentManager`.
+Now, rather than create a file directly through `FakeBlobStorage`, we do it using `DocumentManager` instead.
 This brings the scenario closer to how an actual consumer would interact with the class that we are testing.

+From the perspective of the behavior of the system, the only thing we care about is whether a document that was saved can be retrieved afterwards.
+Any unrelated details do not concern us, so there is no reason to be testing them.

-As a result, we don't have to worry about where the file is persisted inside the storage, how exactly it gets uploaded, which format or encoding is used, and other similar implementation details.
-Because the test above only validates the behavior of the system, it doesn't have any overreaching assumptions about internal specifics.
+Because of this, we don't have to worry about where the file is persisted inside the storage, how exactly it gets uploaded, which format or encoding is used, and other similar aspects.
+Since the test above only validates the external behavior, it doesn't have any overreaching assumptions about internal specifics.

-If you are used to purist unit testing, this approach may seem a little bit weird, since we're no longer verifying the outcomes of individual operations, but rather how they fit together to create cohesive functionality.
-In the grand scheme of things, this is [far more important](/blog/unit-testing-is-overrated) and leads to tests that provide higher confidence.

 It is also worth noting how little code we had to write, comparing to our previous attempts when we relied on mocking.
 This additional benefit comes from the fact that well-designed fakes are inherently reusable, which helps a lot with maintainability.

+If you are used to purist unit testing, this approach may seem a little bit weird at first, since we're not verifying the outcomes of individual operations, but rather how they fit together to create cohesive functionality.
+In the grand scheme of things, the latter is [far more important](/blog/unit-testing-is-overrated), as the confidence we derive directly depends on how accurately our tests match the way the software is actually used.

 ## Testing the test doubles

 Since fakes are used to provide a realistic and potentially non-trivial implementation, it makes sense that their behavior should be tested as well.
-The idea of testing test doubles may seem bizarre, as we never do it with mocks, but here it is actually perfectly reasonable.
+The idea of testing test doubles may appear bizarre, as we never do it with mocks, but in this case it is actually perfectly reasonable.

 In fact, it's even common to define fakes as part of the main project, where the rest of the code resides, rather than with the tests.
-Many libraries and frameworks often also provide fake implementations as part of their core package, in order to make it easier for developers to write their own tests as well.
+Many libraries and frameworks often also provide fake implementations as part of their core package, in order to make it easier for other developers to write their own tests as well.

-The process of testing fakes is not different from testing anything else, as long as you remember to actually do it.
-In case with our `FakeBlobStorage`, we can write a few scenarios that verify important aspects of its behavior:
+The process of testing fakes is not in any way different from testing normal production code.
+For example, in case with our `FakeBlobStorage`, we can verify important aspects of its behavior like so:

 ```csharp
 [Fact]